 What we know about the condition of Baltimore's Francis Scott Key Bridge and how this sort of collapse could happen

-An active search and rescue mission in the Patapsco River below is ongoing and the National Transportation Safety Board is investigating what happened.
+Here's what we know about the condition of the bridge and how this sort of collapse could happen.

-During its latest federal inspection, the Key Bridge scored a six out of nine, which is considered fair, a condition it had been labeled since 2008, according to CBS Baltimore.
+During its latest federal inspection, the Key Bridge scored a six out of nine, which is considered "fair," a condition it had been labeled since 2008, CBS Baltimore reported.

 The bridge passed inspection in May 2022, but there was concern with one of its columns.
-The reinforced concrete column – like the one hit by the ship – was downgraded from a health index, or condition rating, of 77.8 to 65.9.
+The reinforced concrete column was downgraded from a health index, or condition rating, of 77.8 to 65.9.
+It is not known whether the column of concern was the same one that was struck on Tuesday morning.

 Ben Schafer, professor of civil and systems engineering at Johns Hopkins University, told CBS News that most bridges in the U.S. fall in this "fair" range, which is "not what we would want or suspect" as a society.
 But, he said, the massive ship — not the condition of the Key Bridge — is likely to blame for its collapse.